 If none of these documents can be provided and at MHA's discretion, a third party who knows the person may attest to the person's identity.
-The certification must be provided in a format acceptable to MHA and be signed in the presence of an MHA representative or MHA notary public.
+The certification must be provided in a format acceptable to MHA, must be signed by the family member whose information or status is being verified, and be signed in the presence of an MHA representative or MHA notary public.